This beautiful valley of Jezreel/Megiddo will never see an end-time battle

 She remained on death row awaiting her death as an adulterous wife from that time forward until her death in Jesus, the Passover lamb to save God's firstborn Israel a second and final time.

-70 CE when the Roman armies completely destroyed her, the temple and all the genealogical records along with her way of life under the Law covenant temporarily bequeathed to her as a protection after the Babylonian exile in keeping with the 70-week prophecy in Daniel 9.
-That was the second End of the house of Jacob - the people Israel.
+The second End of the house of Jacob - the people Israel occurred in 70 CE when the Roman armies completely destroyed her, the temple and all the genealogical records along with her way of life under the Law covenant temporarily bequeathed to her as a protection after the Babylonian exile in keeping with the 70-week prophecy in Daniel 9.

 (Ezekiel 16 be a good read to set her record straight and then to the Mosaic Law to ascertain the penalty due adulterous wives - Deuteronomy 22 23-24)